 It is important that your client’s expectations meet yours.
 Ultimately, defining the scope of work and required outcomes is paramount to a happy relationship.
 So, being well prepared for rolling out these specialist services is half the battle.
 There are a few areas you will need to manage pro-actively to make this a great experience for both your firm and your clients.

-- Prepare a clear Scope: Law and accounting services often get a bad wrap for being charged at a superior rate.
-The traditional service delivery billed at an hourly premium naturally discloses the charge fee. instead, it is important to disclose the value your client will receive.
+- Prepare a clear Scope: Law and accounting services often get a bad wrap for charging at high rates.
+The traditional service delivery billed at an hourly rate naturally discloses the charge fee and is easily compared to others.
+Instead, it’s better to share the value your client will receive.
 Focus on the benefits that are included as part of the package.

 - Communicate clear Expectations: Establish your client’s expectation from the outset to help delivering a successful service.
 After that, walk your client through the initial process so they know what is coming up.
 For you to deliver a good outcome you will need some input from the client.
 Having communicated this clearly will get the project off on the right footing.
 And, prevent a dissatisfied customer.
 In addition, don’t forget to continue communications throughout the process to keep the client engaged.